Louis-Joseph Papineau

 Louis-Joseph Papineau (/fr/; October 7, 1786 – September 23, 1871), born in Montreal, Quebec, was a politician, lawyer, and the landlord of the seigneurie de la Petite-Nation.
-He was the leader of the reformist Patriote movement before the Lower Canada Rebellion of 1837–1838.
-His father was Joseph Papineau, also a politician in Quebec.
-Papineau was the eldest of eight children and was the grandfather of the journalist Henri Bourassa, founder of the newspaper Le Devoir.
+He led the reformist Patriote movement, organized boycotts against British imports, and then led the unsuccessful Lower Canada Rebellion of 1837–1838.
+He later served two terms as member of the Legislative Assembly of the Province of Canada.
+His father was Joseph Papineau, also a Quebec politician.
+Papineau was the grandfather of the journalist Henri Bourassa, founder of the newspaper Le Devoir.